nmshd/documentation/_docs_integrate/update-attributes-by-succession.md

 ### Notifying a peer about an OwnIdentityAttribute succession

 After succeeding an OwnIdentityAttribute, you can check [with which of your peers you have previously shared the succeeded Attribute]({% link _docs_use-cases/use-case-consumption-get-versions-of-attribute-shared-with-peer.md %}) to choose those, you'd like to [notify about the succession]({% link _docs_use-cases/use-case-consumption-notify-peer-about-ownidentityattribute-succession.md %}).
-Your own shared IdentityAttributes associated with the peers chosen will be succeeded in the same manner as your OwnIdentityAttribute before.
+[AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) associated with the successor will be created for each chosen peer.
 Then, a [Notification]({% link _docs_integrate/data-model-overview.md %}#notification) is sent to the peers, containing a [PeerAttributeSucceededNotificationItem]({% link _docs_integrate/data-model-overview.md %}#peerattributesucceedednotificationitem).
 In the `successorContent` property of the latter the updated IdentityAttribute is transmitted and automatically a likewise succession at the peers' side will be triggered, such that their LocalAttribute versions replicate the succession chain at your side.
 Please note that the Notification is queued if the [Relationship is currently terminated]({% link _docs_integrate/terminate-relationships.md %}#terminate-an-active-relationship) but not yet [decomposed]({% link _docs_integrate/terminate-relationships.md %}#decompose-a-relationship).